 - Hero of Another Story:

-- T.O.E, Calabash, and Golgo, all of them being immortal and relevant in many legends and history books.
+- T.O.E, Calabash, and Golgo, all of them being immortal travelers who appear in legends and history books of various cultures.

 - In a side story of their past, it mentions T.O.E becoming the king of a civilization while Calabash waited years for his return in tundra, right when ANOTHER hero of his own story was there.

 - Horse of a Different Color: The Frog-men use giant lizards, and Maquín has a horse-like creature that's able to contract its entire body into its cubical head.